FriendlyScore/FriendlyScore-Connect-Api-Wrapper-iOS-Example/README.md

     `transactionToTimeStampInSec` - Time stamp in seconds.
 Use the same value as used in the Consent screen endpoint.
 Set to null to use default.

     `redirectUri` - This must be the scheme you are using to bring the user back to your app.
-It must be the same as set in the FriendlyScore developer console and AndroidManifest.xml while declaring the activity.
+It must be the same as set in the FriendlyScore developer console.
+For details on setting the app for redirection see section 7.

     &nbsp;